Sparse and low-rank multivariate Hawkes processes: The procedure

-where the $\sigma_1(\bs A) \geq \cdots \geq \sigma_d(\bs A)$ are the singular values of $\bs A$.
-The weights $\hat w$, $\hat \bW$, and the coefficient $\hat \tau$ are data-driven tuning parameters described below.
-The choice of these weights comes from a sharp analysis of the noise terms, see Section~\ref{sec:concentration-inequalities} below, and they lead to a data-driven scaling of the variability of information available for each nodes.
-The set of matrices $\bA$ obtained by minimizing an objective penalized by~\eqref{eq:penalization} contains matrices that can be written in a block-diagonal or overlapping block-diagonal form, up to permutations of rows and columns.
-We consider then
+where the $\sigma_1(\bs A) \geq \cdots \geq \sigma_d(\bs A)$ are the singular values of a matrix $\bs A$ (we take $\bs A = \hstack(\bbA)$ in the penalization).
+The weights $\hat w$, $\hat \bbW$, and coefficients $\hat \tau$ are data-driven tuning parameters described below.
+The choice of these weights comes from a sharp analysis of the noise terms and lead to a data-driven scaling of the variability of information available for each nodes.